mattermost/docs/source/help/settings/theme-colors.rst

 The colors of the Mattermost user interface are customizable in **Account Settings > Display > Theme**.
 You can import your theme colors from Slack, customize the colors yourself, or choose from four standard themes designed by the Mattermost team.

-In Enterprise Edition, if you belong to multiple teams, you can choose to apply any changes across teams by selecting "Apply New Theme to All Teams" before saving.
-If this is not selected, any changes are only applied to the current team.
+Any changes you make are applied to all teams that you belong to.
+In Enterprise Edition, you can choose to apply the theme to the current team only, allowing you to have a different theme for each team.

 Standard Themes
 ---------------